Engineering Short Courses

 Open-enrollment Option for Individuals

-If you are an individual or a company with only a few prospective students, monitor our web site (or follow us on LinkedIn) to be notified of upcoming open-enrollment courses.
+If you are an individual or a company with only a few prospective students, monitor our website (or follow us on LinkedIn) to be notified of upcoming open-enrollment courses.
 We typically offer a core course once in the Spring and once in the Fall.
 Open-enrollment offerings of the non-core courses are less frequent but will be announced at least three months in advance.
-Online open-enrollment 6-hour courses cost $495 USD and online open-enrollment 12-hour courses cost $895 USD.
+Online open-enrollment 6-hour courses cost $495 USD, and online open-enrollment 12-hour courses cost $895 USD.

 Full List of Courses and Descriptions